Stories of Arda Home Page

 “That you have, lad.”
 It was a princely gift, and moreover one that was not merely an act of whimsy.
 This was something he could wear among his own people and be proud of.
 And he knew not quite what to say.
 “That you have.”

-“You have been wonderful thus far,” Legolas commended him, helping to arrange it impressively on his stout shoulders.
+“You have been very obliging thus far,” Legolas commended him, helping to arrange it impressively on his stout shoulders.
 “And in that you have made this infinitely easier for me.
 I know it has been a sacrifice.
 Stay the course and we may even yet see our houses allied, for I swear I shall do no less for you.”

 The next order of business was to present Celeborn's gifts to Thranduil.
 More importantly, it seemed a second presentation of Gimli himself, a thought that twisted his stomach a bit as they set off down the corridors once more, notably depopulated as most everyone was occupied bringing the festival to timely fruition.
 Legolas had mentioned that he had been accepted, “more or less.”
 But that was small comfort.

 “Glirhuin!”
-Thranduil growled back, “Argeleb, sedho.”
+Thranduil growled back, “Argeleb.”
 He did not mistake the chain Gimli wore, obscured though it was by beard – indeed it seemed for a moment that he had all the possessive perception of a dragon – but as it had been Legolas' gift, he could say nothing.
 Nor would he.

 “Hir Adar,” Legolas greeted him formally with a slight bow.

 The Elvenking resumed his seat, thereby giving them leave to do the same.
-Strangely, he seemed to Gimli's eyes even bigger when seated, his royal robes of dark green and yellow with shimmering traces of silver only augmenting the illusion, if an illusion it was.
+Strangely, he seemed to Gimli's eyes even larger when seated, his royal robes of dark green and yellow with shimmering traces of silver only augmenting the illusion, if an illusion it was.
 His great mane of golden hair was still only loosely bound, lending him a fair and feral appearance, though not without a slender ribbon of green and silver snaking over his shoulder from where it was braided and tied unseen somewhere behind his ear.
 At first glance Gimli would have scorned such frippery, but upon Thranduil he had to admit there was somehow nothing ridiculous about it.
 Indeed, save for the ruling counterpart to Legolas’ silver ring upon his left hand and a slender band of gold upon his right, there was little ostentation upon him at all compared to the glittering lords of Rivendell.
 His majesty was his own; competent, unpretentious, and uncompromisingly virile.

-“Adar,” Legolas began, standing again.
+“Father,” Legolas began, standing again.
 “Celeborn sends this in gift from the conquest of the South.”

 “Does he now,” Thranduil mused with an elegant half-smile, apparently pleased by the gesture.